-Save costs by migrating to an open source Digital Asset Management system - in five easy steps
+Save costs by migrating to open source Digital Asset Management

 7th April 2020

 If you're already using a Digital Asset Management system you can probably save a significant amount of money by moving to a free and open source DAM solution like ResourceSpace.
 It'll almost certainly have all the features you're used to - and probably a few more too - and has absolutely no license fee whatsoever regardless of the number of users or how many servers you install it on.

 You can host it yourself, if you're happy to, or alternatively look at the many options for hosting it elsewhere.
 We also have a number of support and hosting packages available so you don't even have to lift a finger - we'll cover the migration for you as part of these packages as well.